Harshit-65/my-next-ticket-booking-app/README.md

    - Create a database named `ticket_booking_db`.
    - Run the database initialization script:
      ```
+     node init-db.js //to create the tables as per schema
      node scripts/initializeSeats.js
      ```
 4. Start the backend server: